Curiosity is a shaper of empathy and a critical part of rising strong

 • For leaders: When your team misses a goal, lead with curiosity, not accusation.
 “Let’s get curious about what got in our way.”
 This builds psychological safety and a culture where people can learn from falls instead of hiding them.

-This is gold for coaches, managers, parents, and honestly, anyone in a relationship.
+This is great for coaches, managers, parents, and honestly, anyone in a relationship.

 To whom it appeals?